nextcloud/documentation/admin_manual/configuration_server/email_configuration.rst

     "mail_domain" => "example.com",

-This setting results in every email sent by ownCloud (for example, the password reset email) having the domain part of the sender address appear as follows::
+This setting results in every email sent by Nextcloud (for example, the password reset email) having the domain part of the sender address appear as follows::

   no-reply@example.com